 Gettext is used for translation since forever in free software world.
 It’s a battle tested library that has everything you need when it comes to translations.
 It can do simple translations, handle plural translations and domain-based translations.

 To be honest, when I started using Rails, I was wondering why the community wasn’t using gettext since it was the most standard i18n library I was aware of.
 It was used everywhere.

 When I saw that Phoenix was using gettext I got a mixed feeling of “OMG back to this old lib” and “Yeah this good old gettext!”.

-After using it a little bit I really quickly told to myself “why do we reinvent the wheel when there’s something that good out there”.
+After using it a little bit I quickly told to myself “why do we reinvent the wheel when there’s something that good out there?”.

-The format is easy to learn, there’s a bunch of tools out there to translate strings.
+The format is easy to learn and there’s a bunch of tools available to translate strings.